-- (a) Emission Limits: Mass emissions from the flare system listed above shall not exceed the limits listed in Tables 5.1-3 and 5.1-4. - (b) Operational Limits: - (i) Flaring Volumes Flaring volumes from the flare pilots, planned-other, and unplanned events shall not exceed the volumes in Table 5.1-1. - (ii) Ignition System The outlet shall be equipped with an automatic ignition system including a pilot-light gas source or equivalent system, or, shall operate with a pilot flame present at all times -- with the exception of purge periods for automatic-ignition equipped flares or thermal oxidizers.

-- (iii) Flame Monitoring The presence of the flame in the pilot of the flare shall be continuously monitored using a thermocouple or an equivalent device that detects the presence of a flame. - (iv) Flame Operation The flame shall be operating at all times when combustible gases are vented through the flare. - (v) Purge Gas Only an inert gas shall be used as purge gas. - (vi) Flare Fuel Gas Sulfur Limit The sulfur content of produced gas combusted in the pilot and during flaring events shall not exceed 15 gr/100 scf (239 ppmv) total sulfur calculated as hydrogen sulfide at standard conditions.
+- (i) Flaring Volumes Flaring volumes from the flare pilots, planned-other, and unplanned events shall not exceed the volumes in Table 5.1-1. - (ii) Ignition System The outlet shall be equipped with an automatic ignition system including a pilot-light gas source or equivalent system, or, shall operate with a pilot flame present at all times -- with the exception of purge periods for automaticignition equipped flares or thermal oxidizers. - (iii) Flame Monitoring The presence of the flame in the pilot of the flare shall be continuously monitored using a thermocouple or an equivalent device that detects the presence of a flame. - (iv) Flame Operation The flame shall be operating at all times when combustible gases are vented through the flare. - (v) Purge Gas Only an inert gas shall be used as purge gas. - (vi) Flare Fuel Gas Sulfur Limit The sulfur content of produced gas combusted in the pilot and during flaring events shall not exceed 15 gr/100 scf (239 ppmv) total sulfur calculated as hydrogen sulfide at standard conditions.
 Planned flaring is defined in District Rule 359.
 Compliance shall be based on annual lab analyses.
 The operator shall perform additional testing/analyses of the sulfur content, using approved test methods, as requested by the District.
-The operator shall submit all such lab analyses reports to the District. - (c) Monitoring: The following monitoring conditions apply to the flare system: - (i) Flare Volumes The volumes of gas flared shall be monitored by use of the Districtapproved flare flow meter.
+The operator shall submit all such lab analyses reports to the District. - (c) Monitoring: The following monitoring conditions apply to the flare system: - (i) Flare Volumes The volumes of gas flared shall be monitored by use of the District-approved flare flow meter.
 The equipment shall be operated in accordance with the District-approved Flare Process Monitor and Calibration Plan, which is incorporated by reference as an enforceable part of this permit. - (ii) Purge and Pilot Volumes: The volume of purge and pilot gas shall be monitored by use of a District approved flow meter.
-The equipment shall be operated in accordance with the District-approved Flare Process Monitor and Calibration Plan, which is incorporated by reference as an enforceable part of this permit. - (iii) Sulfur Content For each flare event lasting more than one hour, the H_2S concentration of the flared gas shall be measured by detection tube.
+The equipment shall be operated in accordance with the District-approved Flare Process Monitor and Calibration Plan, which is incorporated by reference as an enforceable part of this permit. - (iii) Sulfur Content For each flare event lasting more than one hour, the H2S concentration of the flared gas shall be measured by detection tube.
 The operator shall perform additional testing of the sulfur content, using approved test methods, as requested by the District.
-The operator shall submit all such lab analyses reports to the District. - (d) Recordkeeping: The following recordkeeping conditions apply to the flare system: - (i) Flare Volumes All flaring events shall be recorded in a log.
+The operator shall submit all such lab analyses reports to the District.

+- (d) Recordkeeping: The following recordkeeping conditions apply to the flare system: - (i) Flare Volumes All flaring events shall be recorded in a log.
 The log shall include: date; duration of flaring events (start and stop times); quantity of gas flared; reason for flaring events; and the type of event (e.g., planned or unplanned). - (ii) Sulfur Content A log of the total sulfur content of gas combusted during flaring events shall be maintained. - (iii) All requirements of District Rules 331.G and 359.G. - (e) Reporting: On a semi-annual basis, a report detailing the previous six month's activities shall be provided to the District.
 The report must list all data required by the Semi-Annual Compliance Verification Reports condition of this permit.
-(Re: District Rules 359 and 1303, 40 CFR 70.6)

-C.7 Solvent Usage.
+(Re: District Rules 359 and 1303, 40 CFR 70.6) - C.7 Solvent Usage.
 The following emissions unit is included in this category: